-My Girlfriend Has a Peanut Allergy.
+My Partner Has a Peanut Allergy.
 Do We Have to Worry About Kissing?

 My girlfriend has a peanut allergy.
-I've heard stories about how people can die after being kissed by someone who just ate nuts.
-Do I have to worry about kissing her?
+I've heard stories about how people can die after kissing someone who just ate nuts.
+What should I do?

-Relax — the stories you've heard do happen, but they are rare.
+The stories you've heard do happen, but are very rare.
 If you take some simple precautions, you and your girlfriend can kiss with no problems.

-Studies show that food allergens are most prevalent in a person's saliva immediately after eating.
-But the presence of allergens gradually decreases over time, and after a few hours they are all but gone.
+A food that can cause a reaction in a person is called an allergen.
+Food allergens are found in a person's saliva (spit) right after eating.
+But the amount of allergens in the mouth goes down over time, and after a few hours they are all but gone.
 Experts advise brushing your teeth and waiting at least 4 hours before kissing someone if you think you ate a food that person may be allergic to.

 If it's noon and you won't see your girlfriend until later that evening, it's OK to have a PB&J for lunch.
-Just be sure to brush your teeth and use lots of toothpaste before you see her (just as anyone wanting kiss-worthy breath would do).
+Just be sure to brush your teeth using toothpaste before you see her (just as anyone wanting kiss-worthy breath would do).

-If you and your girlfriend are going out for a meal together, choose what you eat carefully.
-Ask her for advice on what you can order that doesn't have nut ingredients — or order the same thing she does — and you can kiss her goodnight with no problem.
+If you go out for a meal together, choose what you eat carefully.
+Ask her for advice on what you can order that doesn't have peanut ingredients — or order the same thing she does — and you can kiss her goodnight with no problem.